dgroomes/calcite-playground/csv/README.md

 * [x] DONE Replace employee/sales domain with ZIPs/cities/states
 * [x] DONE (I learned some stuff) Explore the Calcite software machinery.
 How does the SQL query turn into a plan and get executed by
   Calcite?
+* [x] DONE Execute a query using a relational expression (e.g. no SQL necessary).
+  * It looks like the JDBC/prepare code takes a SQL string (as we know) but alternatively something called a "queryable" (via `query.queryable`) and a "relational expression" (via `query.rel`).
+When I make a query from client code, can I set a relational expression on the query and just not provide SQL?
+That's what I really want to do.
+See <https://github.com/apache/calcite/blob/c83ac69111fd9e75af5e3615af29a72284667a4a/core/src/main/java/org/apache/calcite/prepare/CalcitePrepareImpl.java#L686>
+  * `org.apache.calcite.tools.RelRunners.run` shows that yes, should be totally possible.